nest/nest-simulator/doc/nest-3/cheatsheet.md

 - Indexing
 - Conversion to and from lists
 - Concatenation of two non-overlapping `NodeCollection`s
-- Test whether one `NodeCollection` is equal to another (contains the same GIDs)
+- Test whether one `NodeCollection` is equal to another (contains the same node IDs)
 - Test of membership
 - `len()`
 - `get` parameters